 SpiNNcloud Systems: Shaping the Future of Large-Scale, Real-Time AI

-As more data and more sophisticated data analysis methods have become available, machine learning emerged as the dominant force in artificial intelligence research.
-However, neural networks remain a vague analogy rather than an actual implementation of the human brain – with artificial neurons feeding into each other and weights and biases controlling and processing of flow of information.
+As more data and more sophisticated data analysis methods have become available, machine learning has emerged as the dominant force in artificial intelligence research.
+However, neural networks remain a vague analogy rather than an actual implementation of the human brain—with artificial neurons feeding into each other and weights and biases controlling and processing the flow of information.

 Learn more about the future of large-scale, real-time AI from our interview with the CEO, Christian Eichhorn, and Co-CTO, Hector Gonzalez: